dssgabriel/CHP203-TOP/docs/repository_and_tools.md

 The lab material for this course is available on the following [GitHub repository](https://github.com/dssgabriel/TOP-25).

-Most of the software used throught in this course can be easily installed via your Linux's distrubtion package manage (e.g. `apt` on Ubuntu/Debian, `dnf` on RedHat-based, `pacman`/`paru` on Arch, etc.) or using the [Spack Package Manager](https://spack.readthedocs.io/en/latest/index.html).
+Most of the software used throught in this course can be easily installed via your Linux distribution package manager (e.g. `apt` on Ubuntu/Debian, `dnf` on RedHat-like, `pacman`/`paru` on Arch-like, etc.), or using the [Spack Package Manager](https://spack.readthedocs.io/en/latest/index.html).

 ## Required software